andrewmains12/clojurescript-mode/README.md

 Assumes you've got both lein and cljsbuild already set up (if not, see https://github.com/emezeske/lein-cljsbuild).

 "Forked" from http://marmalade-repo.org/packages/clojurescript-mode .
-The original author, Luke Amdor, seems to have deleted the repo, so I just started hacking on the source from marmalade)
+The original author, User:rubbish, seems to have deleted the repo, so I just started hacking on the source from marmalade)